c-marsh/kunst-huset/README.md

 Copy the postgres URL from Heroku config vars into the placeholder: ```dj_database_url.parse(os.environ.get(POSTGRES URL))```

 Run migrations to the new database with ```python3 manage.py migrate```

+Then use ```python3 manage.py loaddata categories```.
+Due to the artworks dependencies on user profiles, it can't be migrated across.

+Finally create a superuser with ```python3 manage.py createsuperuser```.

 You will then need to create a ‘Procfile’, which lists the process types in an application.:
 ```